Master of Science in Nursing (MSN)

 2. Submit transcripts verifying a minimum grade-point average of 3.0 for the last 60 semester credit hours of undergraduate work.

-3. Hold a Bachelor of Science in Nursing (BSN) degree from a nationally accredited nursing program.
+3. Hold a Bachelor of Science in Nursing (BSN) degree from a nationally accredited nursing program; RN-MSN applicants must hold an associate degree in nursing.

 4. Complete an undergraduate statistics course with a grade of “C" or better.